ORCA interface

 Warning

 Do not put parallelization information (!
 Pal4 or %pal nprocs 4 end)or job-type keywords such as "!
 Opt" "!Freq" to the orcasimpleinput and orcablocks variables.
-Such functionality is handled by ASH separately.
+Both parallelization and jobtype-functionality must be handled by ASH.

 #Create fragment object from XYZ-file